MGCarta/oncovi/README.md

 OncoVI has been tested on:
 * Ensembl VEP conda package >=v.111
 * VEP Plugins (dbNSFP and spliceAI)

+OncoVI supports only variants in human genome assembly GRCh38.
+No other genome assemblies are currently supported.

 ## Get started
 Clone the GitHub repository: